telekom/canary-bot/README.md

 docker image pull mtr.devops.telekom.de/caas/canary-bot:${VERSION}
 ````

 # Usage

-Run `cbot --help` for futher information.
+Run `cbot --help` for further information.

 ## The Network

-To separate different szenarios like starting the bot on a dedicated host or running it on a Kubernetes cluster we introduced the `join-address` and `listen-address` flag.
+To separate different scenarios like starting the bot on a dedicated host or running it on a Kubernetes cluster we
+introduced the `join-address` and `listen-address` flag.

 JoinMesh Request to tell the joining mesh 'who I am' - the public connection point:
 `join-address` (optional; eg. test.de:443, localhost:8080) > external IP (form network interface)